beingaturtle/beingaturtle.github.io/docs/task2.md

-# Changing BCIT Email Signature
+# Creating BCIT Email Signature

 ## Overview

-In this section, we will walk you through how to Change your BCIT email signature which will always be attached at the bottom of every email you send.
+In this section, we will walk you through how to create a BCIT email signature which will always be attached at the bottom of every email you send.
 Creating an email signature serves several purposes<sup>[1](#fn1)</sup>:

 - Increased Professionalism